 It's time to stop having limited options and less personal freedom because debt has kept us in bondage!

-Now is the time to tell the paycheck to paycheck lifestyle to take a hike!
+Now is the time to fix your money problems, and tell the paycheck to paycheck lifestyle to take a hike!

 Now is the time to regain the freedom, the choices, and the money that the paycheck to paycheck life has taken from you!